dmuth/grafana-playground/README.md

 - http://localhost:3000/ - Local Grafana instance.
 Login and pass are `admin/admin`.
 - http://localhost:3100/ - Local Loki instance.
 Check http://localhost:3100/ready to see if the instance is ready.
+- http://localhost:9081/targets - Targets page for the (Dockerized) instance of promtail.

 ## Viewing Logs